CENTRAL AMERICA WAR (1979-1992)

 “In Honduras, Cuba has just now completed the same unification operations: Parties have been joined together in a national directorate committed to armed struggle.
 A new attempt to overthrow an established government by force is underway.”
 (Statement before the Subcommittee on Western Hemisphere Affairs of the Senate Foreign Relations Committee on December 14, 1981 by Ambassador Thomas O. Enders, Assistance Secretary of Inter-American Affairs)

-During these Executive Branch declared ‘training and war games’ where no combat occurred according to the Pentagon, an estimated forty-two Purple Hearts were issued to U.S. troops serving in Honduras during the C.A.
-War period; yet at least 70 were killed and many dozens more were wounded by hostile fire and explosive devices.
+During these Executive Branch declared training and war games where no combat occurred according to the Pentagon, an estimated forty-three Purple Hearts were issued to U.S. troops serving in Honduras during the C.A.
+War period; yet at least 72 were killed and many dozens more were wounded by hostile fire and explosive devices.
 For example, on July 13, 1989 in La Cieba, seven Military Policemen of the 549th MP Company, from Panama, were wounded when a bomb was thrown at them while they were crossing a bridge.
 The MP’s were based out of Palmerola (renamed Soto Cano) Air Base protecting engineers who were on a road building project called Fuertes Caminos.
 No Purple Hearts were awarded to these seven MP’s wounded during this attack.

 Many documented and countless more undocumented U.S. troops were subjected to hostile fire, explosive devices and imminent danger yet have not received proper combat honors and recognition by the United States Government.